 Perspective

-Come back from the beach more generous this summer
+Come back from vacation more generous this summer

 It’s summer, and you’re probably out making memories with your family.
 While you’re at the beach, on the road, by the lake, or enjoying family by the pool, you can be learning more about how generosity really is the good life.